tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/访问权限配置说明/访问控制概述/COS 授权与身份认证流程_intl_en.md

 ![](https://qcloudimg.tencent-cloud.cn/raw/ec955992e6a0af7e9a01b7fd1e009330.png)

 COS buckets are private by default.
-Identity verification is required no matter whether you access COS using keys (permanent or temporary keys) or pre-signed URLs.
+Identity verification is required regardless of whether you access COS using keys (permanent or temporary keys) or pre-signed URLs.
 In special scenarios, you can set your bucket permission to Public Read so that any user can use object URLs to download objects directly without identity verification, which is risky.

 ### 1. Access via permanent key